dismad/crosslinkUtilities/README.md

 Small collection of bash helpers for interacting with a local [Crosslink](https://github.com/ShieldedLabs/crosslink_monolith) (zebra-crosslink) node via JSON-RPC.

 These scripts are intended for the Crosslink incentivized feature nets / testnets.
-They make it easy to inspect staking positions, rewards, Staking Day windows, and basic TFL status.
+They make it easy to inspect staking positions, rewards, Staking Day windows, finalizer roster, finality status, and individual bonds.

 ## Requirements